pmndrs/zustand/docs/migrations/migrating-to-v4.md

-In addition to this migration guide, you can also check the [diff](https://github.com/pmndrs/zustand/compare/v3.7.2...v4.0.0?short_path=37e5b4c#diff-c21e24854115b390eccde717da83f91feb2d5927a76c1485e5f0fdd0135c2afa) of the test files in the repo from v3 to v4.
+In addition to this migration guide, you can also check the [diff](https://github.com/pmndrs/zustand/compare/v3.7.2...v4.0.0?short_path=37e5b4c#diff-c21e24854115b390eccde717da83f91feb2d5927a76c1485e5f0fdd0135c2afa) of the test files in the Zustand repository from v3 to v4.

 ## `create`